Lion’s Head

 Iconic hill top in Cape Town

 Lion’s Head is part of Table Mountain National Park.
 The mountain is narrow and has ledges on which you can navigate, assisted by a guide.
-Lion’s Head is 669 meters above sea level and has the best views of Cape Town both toward the sea and also The Table Top.
+Lion’s Head is 669 meters above sea level and has the best views of Cape Town both toward the sea and also Table Mountain.
 The suburbs of the city surround the peak and Signal Hill on almost all sides, but strict management by city authorities has kept the development of housing off the higher ground.
 The area is significant to the Cape Malay community, who historically lived in the Bo-Kaap close to Lion’s Head.
-There are a number of historic graves and shrines (kramats) of Malay leaders on the lower slopes.
+There are several historic graves and shrines (kramats) of Malay leaders on the lower slopes.

 The mountain has been used as a lookout from the start of the European settlement.
 The Dutch established a permanent lookout.
 There was a flagpole on the summit.
 The signaller lived at Kloof nek which was then known as Vlaggeman’s hoogte.
 (Flagman’s heights) He would hoist the flag when incomming ships were spotted.
 A cannon was fired one or more times according to the number of vessels seen.